learnwithiftekhar/spring-boot-3-jwt-rbac-lock-down-endpoints-with-user-and-admin/README.md

 Place the generated `private.pem` and `public.pem` files in `src/main/resources/certs/` and reference them in your configuration.

+> **Note:**
+> - The provided RSA key files (`private.pem` and `public.pem`) are for demonstration purposes only. **Do not use these keys in production.**
+> - Every developer must generate their own unique RSA key pair for any real-world or production use.
+See the instructions below for generating your own keys.

 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)